chuangao/BicMix/README.md

 ## Use devtools to install in R

-I found that install_github failed after I added namespace into the the .C all.
-Please install from source
+I found that install_github does not always work.
+Please install from source (see above) is this is the case.

 `library(devtools)` <br/>
 `install_github("chuangao/BicMix")` <br/>